-Lebanon hosts more than 470,000 Palestine refugees, of whom over 50 per cent live in 12 Palestine refugee camps.
+Lebanon hosts 452,669 registered refugees, of whom over 50 per cent live in 12 Palestine refugee camps.
 They face employment restrictions, and work permits are prohibitively expensive, leading to protracted financial dependence.
 They are also ineligible for the state’s social services, including health care, and are exposed to recurrent episodes of violence.

 Access to health care for Palestine refugees is provided only by the private sector, which has high fees, or by international organizations, including UNRWA.
 We operate 28 primary health care facilities, providing nearly 931,000 general consultations and over 23,000 dental screening consultations each year.